Things I learned at Pre-Kindergarten

 But he fit in them.
 And danced in them.
 And stomped in them.
 All the world was a happy place.

-And the next day, Evan stomped, danced, kicked, jumped in his Captain Rex clone shoes.
+And the next day, Tornado E stomped, danced, kicked, jumped in his Captain Rex clone shoes.

-Watching Aidan was like watching someone rollerskate for the first time.
+Watching Tornado A was like watching someone rollerskate for the first time.

 He never cried when he fell.
 He just picked himself up and toddled again as best he could in shoes.